ThePhenomenon1/ThePhenomenon1/README.md

 My 2nd deployed Application is a NEXT.JS frontend that consumes a REST Framework API.
 This Ecommerce API is powered by Typescript, AWS, Redis-Cache and Postgres.
-This full-stack web application's link is:-
+This functional AirBnb clone's link is:-

 https://next-djangobnbx.up.railway.app